bluequest/nexus-unity/README.md

   2) Install Unity via the Hub -- 2020.3.25f1 is known to work
   3) Add a project to the Hub, click "Add", then navigate to `Nexus.Client.Unity.Sample` and click "Select Folder"
   4) Wait for the project to open then press the play button in the top center

-## Updating the Library
-Making changes to `Nexus.Client` will not automatically be picked up by `Nexus.Client.Unity`.
-After building the client the DLL must be copied to `Nexus.Client.Unity/Assets/nexus.client.unity/Runtime/Nexus.Client.dll`.
-Changes to the unity client should automatically appear in the sample appliation.